-Throughout its 12-year history, Animal Balance has used sterilization as a tool to control free-roaming dog and cat populations on islands worldwide, and has brought Mobile Animal Sterilization Hospitals (MASH) to the Bahamas, Cape Verde, the Galapagos Islands, the Dominican Republic, and the Samoan Islands.
+Throughout its 15-year history, Animal Balance has used sterilization as a tool to control free-roaming dog and cat populations on islands worldwide, and has brought Mobile Animal Sterilization Hospitals (MASH) to the Bahamas, Cape Verde, the Galapagos Islands, the Dominican Republic, and the Samoan Islands.
 These sterilization clinics serve owned and unowned animals alike.
 As they promote and provide animal sterilization in these island communities, Animal Balance volunteers are committed to education, outreach, and creating local partnerships.

 With the introduction of non-surgical fertility control options, Animal Balance is expanding MASH to a “MASH Menu,” which will offer veterinarians a choice of sterilization options that best meet the needs of each patient and community.
-Animal Balance’s Z*M*A*S*H campaign, held in Oahu in April 2014, is an extension of the MASH Menu and reflects the team’s use of Zeuterin™ for male dogs alongside spaying and traditional surgical neutering.
-The availability of Zeuterin allowed dog owners and Animal Balance’s volunteer veterinarians to select the best procedure for each individual patient.
+Animal Balance’s Z*M*A*S*H campaign, held in Oahu in April 2014, was an extension of the MASH Menu and reflected the team’s use of Zeuterin™ for male dogs alongside spaying and traditional surgical neutering.
+Zeuterin allowed dog owners and Animal Balance’s volunteer veterinarians to select the best procedure for each individual patient.
 Oahu was a prime location to launch Z*M*A*S*H, since the dogs treated with Zeuterin could be observed after the procedure by an owner or community member and notify the Animal Balance team if any follow up care was needed.

 The Z*M*A*S*H model introduced in Oahu opens up exciting new possibilities for future campaigns, both for Animal Balance and other organizations.
 Animal Balance’s use of non-surgical sterilization will continue and potentially expand, as the team is hoping to add the contraceptive implant Suprelorin as an option for female dogs.